-The S&WB is currently implementing a \$188 million Waterline Replacement Program which is part of a larger Citywide, multi-year infrastructure repair/recovery effort funded by FEMA.
+The S&WB is currently implementing a \$188 million Waterline Replacement Program which is part of a larger City-wide, multi-year infrastructure repair/recovery effort funded by FEMA.
 The S&WB is coordinating design activities with the Department of Public Works' (DPWs') Recovery Roads Program.
 The water lines are being replaced concurrently with the Recovery Roads Program.
-FEMA worked with the S&WB and DPW to develop a systematic, cost effective approach to restore the water distribution system.
+FEMA worked with the S&WB and Department of Public Works (DPW) to develop a systematic, cost effective approach to restore the water distribution system.
 Approximately 135 miles of water lines qualified for replacement citywide.
-The program affects residents citywide and is being managed on a neighborhood-byneighborhood basis.
+The program affects residents citywide and is being managed on a neighborhood-by-neighborhood basis.